Writing a letter to the editor (LTE) of your local newspaper or news website is a critical action you can take right now to help stop the pipeline.

 - Papers have different guidelines, which are posted on their websites, but most require you to keep your letter to 200-250 words.

 - State facts but don’t overuse numbers.
 Letters that explain why you personally are opposed to the pipeline help the reader connect with you more than if you just cite numbers.

-- Check out our No Bayou Bridge Fact Sheet [link?] for facts and arguments to consider in your letter.
+- Check out the No Bayou Bridge website for facts and arguments to consider in your letter.

 - Bonus points if your letter references or rebuts a recently published pro-pipeline editorial or letter.
 It shows the editor you’re an active reader who wants to contribute to the discussion.

 - Target your local paper.
 We provide contact info for Louisiana publications below, but you should send yours to your local paper — wherever that is.

 - A form or link to submit a letter is usually located somewhere on the letters/opinion page of your local newspaper’s website, along with a list of information you may be required to provide (daytime phone number, email address, etc.)